nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/httpExtension/Readme.md

 First, a couple assumptions

 * We'll be using Azure Container Registry (ACR) to publish our image before distributing it
-* Our local Docker container image is already loged into ACR.
+* Our local Docker container image is already logged into ACR.
 * Our hypothetical ACR name is "myregistry".
 Your name may defer, so please update it properly in the following commands.

 > If you're unfamiliar with ACR or have any questions, please follow this [demo on building and pushing an image into ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli).